-- 3. Procure Integrated Sexual Health Services in 2023 jointly with Wandsworth and Richmond councils with a view to launching 1st October 2024 - Shared resources to undertake the procurement and development of specification Shorter turn-round time for specification development due to service delivery model being in accordance with national and previous service specifications for an ISH service Shared resources for future contract and performance - contract and performance management Current model so more likely to - be a market and therefore reduced chance of a failed procurement - Similar service model so reduced change for residents and staff - Opportunities to innovate the service and review service locations as well as further enhancement of online and remote services better connected to in-person clinical ISH services - Level 1-3 service model will be commissioned ensuring range of services in one service for residents reducing need for people to access out of area services. - Competitive tender process may encourage more competitive pricing - Complies with the council's Contract Standing Orders and the Public Contracts Regulations (2015) to undertake competitive tender for the provision of services. - Service procured which will be informed by the findings from the tri-borough needs assessment and services (including resident and stakeholder engagement) review being undertaken. - Opportunity to make some financial reductions with a reprocurement to be reinvested to allow innovation in service delivery and better meeting the needs of service users
+3. Procure Integrated Sexual Health Services in 2023 jointly with Wandsworth and Richmond councils with a view to launching 1st October 2024 Shared resources to undertake the procurement and development of specification Shorter turn-round time for specification development due to service delivery model being in accordance with national and previous service specifications for an ISH service Shared resources for future contract and performance management Current model so more likely to be a market and therefore reduced chance of a failed procurement Similar service model so reduced change for residents and staff Opportunities to innovate the service and review service locations as well as further enhancement of online and remote services better connected to in-person clinical ISH services Level 1-3 service model will be commissioned ensuring range of services in one service for residents reducing need for people to access out of area services.
+Competitive tender process may encourage more competitive pricing Complies with the council's Contract Standing Orders and the Public Contracts Regulations (2015) to undertake competitive tender for the provision of services.
+Service procured which will be informed by the findings from the tri-borough needs assessment and services (including resident and other by the findings from the tri-borough needs assess(including resident and Temporary service instability may occur if there is a change of provider Service changes for patients and staff likely Risk of failed procurement if no providers bid for contract Insufficient estates to allow equity of access across the three boroughs and within each borough assessment and services Opportunity to make some financial reductions with a re- procurement to be reinvested to allow innovation in service delivery and better meeting the needs of service users